-Hogan Lovells has plans to attend more than 20 law fairs in 2014.
-The firm also conducts around 150 on-campus events each year and holds 50 internal events annually.
+Hogan Lovells attended 20 law fairs during the 2014 season.
+The firm also hosts around 150 on-campus events each year and holds 50 internal events annually.
 The latter are open to students from school to university age, as part of HogLov's broader social mobility initiative.

 Additionally, there's an annual open day for mature students, supported by the Birkbeck College School of Law, plus three open days for first-year law students.
 Our sources in recruitment tell us at they're looking to add more of these in coming years.
 To apply for an open day, candidates complete a form, and undergo a critical thinking test and telephone interview.

 Go here to see if and when representatives might be headed in your direction.

 Applications for HogLov's training contract and vacation schemes are considered on a rolling basis, so we suggest applying early to increase your chances of landing a spot.

 The firm receives around 1,500 training contract applications each year.
 There's space for up to 60 trainees, spread across two intakes (August and February).

 HogLov's recruitment team recently revised the initial application form (which is used for both vac scheme and training contract applicants) – it's now shorter and contains questions tailored specifically to the firm.
 Make sure you've done your research on HogLov's practices, clients, and recent work; a scatter-gun approach won't make the cut.
 Go here for some advice from the firm on how to fill out the form.

 Those who impress on paper are prompted to complete an online critical thinking test.
 If that goes down well, it's on to a telephone interview.
 This is conducted by a third party organisation, Jarred Consulting, and involves a mix of motivational, competency and commercial questions.